Workers’ Compensation for New Jersey Postal Workers Injured While Making a Delivery

 - Broken staircases.
 Broken stairs, missing handrails, and similar issues on staircases or ramps can cause an injury – often before a postal worker even realizes there’s a problem.

-- Inadequate weather protection.
+- Hazardous Winter Conditions.
 Businesses that fail to remove snow, ice or slush promptly increase the risk that their mail carrier or another patron will slip and fall.
 Walkways and entrances must also be designed to prevent puddles, wet leaves, and other dangerous underfoot debris from collecting.

 - Heavier packages.
 A study by the Office of the Inspector General (OIG) found that the average weight of packages has increased in recent years.
 More packages appear in the mail mix as well.
 With mail carriers carrying heavier loads, the risk of a fall also increases.
 Heavier loads place more stress on the body, making it harder for postal workers to correct their balance if they slip or trip.